Last Updated on April 19, 2023

 Here are some Shiba Inu specific rescues to get you started on the process of adopting a dog of your own:

-Factors that impact the cost of a Shiba Inu
+Factors that Impact the Cost of a Shiba Inu Dog

 There are a variety of factors that will determine how much Shiba Inu puppies cost.
 The main factor is if the dog has been bred to be a home or companion animal or is of show dog quality.